Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 #### Preview a document

-To open a preview of a PDF / MD document:

 1. Navigate to *Document Library*.
 2. Click on a document name in the list view to open the document details.
-3. Click **View**, located below the thumbnail, to open the preview of the entire document.
+3. Click **View**, located below the thumbnail, to open the preview of the entire PDF or MD document.

 #### Download a document

-To download a document:

 1. Navigate to *Document Library*.
 2. Click on a document name in the list view to open the document details.